Executive Leadership Team

 Operations Division

-ODE (Execution): ODE oversees weekly Practicums, focusing on the Staff Alignment Meeting (SAM).
+ODE (Execution): ODE oversees weekly practicums, with a focus on the Staff Alignment Meeting (SAM).
 They set up all necessary equipment, generate weekly slides from the SAM template and manage the SAM submission process.
-All SAM slides must be submitted via email by the Tuesday before the Practicum for incorporation and leadership approval.
+All SAM slides must be submitted via email by the Wednesday before the practicum for incorporation and leadership approval.

 Collin Cimino